 Phone Video to Gaussian Splat: What Works and What Fails

-Learn when phone video can produce a usable Gaussian splat, what weakens results, and how to publish the scene as a guided tour.
+Learn when phone video can produce a usable Gaussian splat, what causes weak results, and how to publish the scene as a guided 3DGS tour.

-Learn when phone video can produce a usable Gaussian splat, what weakens results, and how to publish the scene as a guided tour.
+Learn when phone video can produce a usable Gaussian splat, what causes weak results, and how to publish the scene as a guided 3DGS tour.

 Short answer

 The phone is not the main risk.
-Fast movement, low light, blank walls, and weak transitions usually cause more trouble.
+Fast movement, low light, blank walls, autofocus jumps, exposure swings, and weak transitions usually cause more trouble.

 Real Horizons supports the full Spatial Studio workflow: upload phone video, 360-camera footage, drone media, DSLR/photo sets, or mixed captures; generate a high-quality Gaussian splat in the cloud; then publish it as a guided browser tour with waypoints, labels, hotspots, embeds, CTAs, and analytics.